KJone1/Terraform_lab/gcp/vpn-server/README.md

-# Rancher configuration
+# WireGuard configuration

- Deploy Rancher v2.5.13 server in GCP, with firewall rules and network configuration.
+Deploy WireGuard VPN server in GCP, with firewall rules and network configuration.

 ## Prerequisites